The Hampsterdance Song

 "The Hampsterdance Song" is a novelty song by Hampton the Hampster.
 The song's hook is based on a sped-up sample of "Whistle-Stop", a song from the 1973 Disney film Robin Hood.
 This sample was originally used for a 1998 web page called the Hampster Dance, created by Canadian art student Deidre LaCarte.
 Using the web page's popularity as a springboard, she and a Toronto native, Jeffery Lane, worked together with Canadian remix duo the Boomtang Boys to create a full song out of the sample.
 Due to licensing issues with Disney, Rob DeBoer and Tony Grace of the Boomtang Boys re-recorded the sample and added new lyrics.

-Produced by the Boomtang Boys, "The Hampsterdance Song" was released as a single on July 4, 2000, by Koch Entertainment.
-In Canada, the song topped the Canadian Singles Chart and was played on Canadian radio, reaching number 36 on the RPM 100 Hit Tracks chart.
+Produced by the Boomtang Boys, "The Hampsterdance Song" was released as a single on June 13, 2000, by Koch Entertainment.
+In Canada, the song topped the Canadian Singles Chart and received airplay, reaching number 32 on the RPM 100 Hit Tracks chart.
 The song also became a top-five hit in Australia, peaking at number five on the ARIA Singles Chart in March 2001.
 In the United States, the song peaked at number four on the Billboard Maxi-Singles Sales chart.
 An animated music video was created for the song starring four Hampsters named Hampton, Hado, Dixie and Fuzzy.